-Commenting on the Institute for Fiscal Studies’ second annual report on education spending, published today, Kevin Courtney, joint general secretary of the National Education Union, said:
+Commenting on the Institute for Fiscal Studies’ Annual Report on Education Spending in England: 2023, Daniel Kebede, General Secretary of the National Education Union, said:

 “This is a damning indictment of the Government’s failure to invest in education since 2010.

 “While the Prime Minister speaks regularly of wanting to create a world class education system, the policies of his Government are resulting in the exact opposite.
 There is no end in sight for the perilous funding situation in our schools, sixth form colleges and early years education.
 This is having a serious impact on the education of children and young people and, as the IFS report shows, on those who are the most disadvantaged.